bsu-cs315/P1-djisenberg/readme.md

 - [ ] ⭐ The background and ground use 2D graphics.
 - [ ] ⭐ A <abbr title="Heads-Up Display">HUD</abbr> shows the current game state such as the score and number of projectiles remaining.

-Based on the criteria above, this project currently warrents a D grade.
+Based on the criteria above, this project currently warrents a C grade.